CondensedMilk7/pridontetradze.com/src/blog/vim-input.md

 ---
-title: "Using Vim with non-latin input"
+title: "Using Vim With Non-Latin Input"
 description: "Use fcitx5 and rlue/vim-barbaric to automatically switch input methods back and forth as you enter and exit normal mode."
 image: "/assets/images/vim-input.webp"
 date: 2024-04-07